joneslloyd/bluniversal-comments/README.md

 4. Click the **Load unpacked** button.
 5. Select the directory where you unpackaged the `.zip` file.

+**Firefox**

+1. Download the `.zip` file to a directory on your computer, but don't unpackage it.
+2. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`.
+3. Click the **Load Temporary Add-On** button.
+4. Select the directory containing the `.zip` file.

 ### Step 3: Use the Extension

 1. Open any supported webpage.
 2. Click the Bluniversal Comments extension icon in the browser toolbar.
+3. Log in to your Bluesky account using your username and app password – A new tab should open automatically, but if not:

+**Chrome and Edge:**
-3. Log in to your Bluesky account using your username and app password via the **Options** page (accessible by right-clicking on the extension icon and then Options).
+Navigate to the **Options** page (accessible by right-clicking on the extension icon and then Options).

+**Firefox:**
+In the Temporary Extension page, click the three dots (...) icon next to the Bluniversal Comments Extension, and then click Preferences.

-4. Once logged in, interact with existing Bluesky discussions or start a new thread for the page you're viewing.
+4. Once logged in, go to any web page and interact with existing Bluesky discussions or start a new thread for the page you're viewing.

 ---